genericmethod/citymapper-api-java/README.md

 This description file can be used to generate an API client in a variety of programming languages.
 Please refer to [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate client code in other languages.

+# Citymapper API key

+An api key can be obtained by signing up [here](https://citymapper.3scale.net/signup)

 # Installation

 Clone this repo to your local working directory.